robatwilliams/unit-testing-AtoZ/README.md

 Marking a test (or a group of tests) as the only ones to be run.

 Useful for reducing execution time and test runner output clutter when working on a specific area of functionality.
-Necessary for debugging a single test.
+Also for debugging a single test.

 A lint rule can be used to avoid forgetting to remove a focus marker.